-Protecting acacias forests in Sudan
+Protecting acacias in Sudan

 Since 2017, Alland & Robert has committed to support the Sudanese Forest National Corporation (FNC).